 Do your research to estimate your expenses in this section.
 Look in the classifieds or go online to find out what apartments cost.
-Or, use the average costs in the Where Do You Want to Live table on page 44 as a guide.
 How far will you have to drive?
 How much is gas?
 Can you take public transportation or even walk or bike to work?
 What is your monthly phone bill?
 Make your best guess as to what your expenses will be.